 With dense plantings, you shouldn’t need a lot of space.
 Practically speaking, it’s also hard to afford the number of plants you’d need to plant more than a fraction of an acre.

-The suburban micro farm has all the information you need to get started in your own backyard.
-Unlike many permaculture books, it a significant focus on incorporating annual vegetables into more long-term perennial plantings.
-That way, you get the benefits of low maintenance micro-farming, but you don’t have to give up your beloved tomatoes.
+The suburban micro-farm has all the information you need to get started in your own backyard.
+Unlike many permaculture books, it has a significant focus on incorporating annual vegetables into more long-term perennial plantings.
+That way, you get the benefits of low-maintenance micro-farming, but you don’t have to give up your beloved tomatoes.

 Sepp Holzer’s Permaculture: A Practical Guide to Small-Scale, Integrative Farming and Gardening

 Sep Holzer’s Permaculture describes his visionary work over the last 40 years of high altitude perennial farming in Austria.
 In his alpine environment, his use of micro-climate is one of the keys to his great success.
 He’ll use large boulders as heat sinks to extend the season, allowing for the growth of long-season squash that vine over the warmed boulders.

 The author also incorporates animals into a permaculture system more so than any other author I’ve read to date.
 He ranges pigs, cattle, and poultry along with low maintenance perennials, and skillfully planted annuals to feed his family in an otherwise unforgiving climate.